SHAVONE. On Disrupting The Internet

 That part.
 What else do you want readers to walk away with after they read this book?

-I want people to walk away with a strong sense of self.
+S: I want people to walk away with a strong sense of self.
 I want people to walk away feeling like whatever the obstacle is, whatever the adversity is, they're built to overcome it.
 They have everything they need to navigate through.
 I think a lot of what we were taught as millennials earlier in our careers was, "You've got to find a mentor.
 You have to have somebody to tell you what to do.
 If not, you know, you're left out in the cold."

 "It's not what you know; it's who you know."

-Right!
+S: Right!
 "Network!
 Network!
 Network!"
 And "You've got to have the senior person to help guide you.
 You've got to hold somebody's hand or you're not going to make it."
 That's a lie.

 I think the reality is: if you focus on being that person that you need, you will gravitate toward more people who are aligned with purpose and who want to help and are operating from a place of abundance.
 I focused on trying to be the person that I needed.
 I focused on trying to educate myself, but also lift others.
 I think it's a fallacy to think that you have to get successful to lift people up.
 You can lift people as you climb.
 You don't have to be rich or successful or so well-off to enlighten other people and share knowledge and give back.
 The art of giving back helps impact your ability to listen and be a sponge and soak in knowledge and ideas and all of the things that empower you to navigate this crazy thing called life.